 What is feline calicivirus?

+Feline calicivirus is a virus that is an important cause of upper respiratory infections and oral disease in cats.
+This virus infects cats throughout the world and can cause disease in both domestic and exotic cat species.
 Although several different viruses and bacteria can cause respiratory disease in cats, calicivirus is one of the more common infectious agents isolated in cats with a respiratory infection.
-Information about other infectious agents that can cause an upper respiratory infection in cats can be found in separate handouts in this series of client education materials (refer to "Feline Upper Respiratory Infection" or specific disease handouts).
+Information about some other infectious agents that can cause an upper respiratory infection in cats can be found in "Feline Upper Respiratory Infection".

-What are the symptoms of a calicivirus infection?
+What are the clinical signs of a calicivirus infection?

-One very virulent strain of FCV, referred to as "Virulent Systemic Feline Calicivirus" or VS-FCV, causes severe generalized disease.
-With this strain of FCV, the initial symptoms involve the eyes, nose and mouth, but the infected cat quickly develops a high fever, severe depression, edema of the legs and/or face, jaundice, and symptoms of multiple organ disease.
-The VS-FCV strain is highly infectious, and the mortality rate is reportedly up to 67%.
-Fortunately, this particular strain of disease is very rare, with only a handful of outbreaks reported in the US since 1998.
+Some strains of calicivirus may cause an infected cat to develop sudden painful lameness in one or more joints; this lameness occurs more frequently in kittens.
+Although rare, there is one specific strain of feline calicivirus that causes severe generalized disease.
+The initial symptoms involve the eyes, nose, and mouth, but the infected cat quickly develops a high fever, severe depression, edema of the legs and/or face, jaundice, and symptoms of multiple organ disease.
+This strain is highly infectious, and the death rate is reportedly up to 67%.

 How does a cat get a calicivirus infection?

-Calicivirus is highly contagious, and infected cats can shed viral particles in saliva or secretions from the nose or eyes.
+Calicivirus is highly contagious and infected cats can shed the virus in saliva or secretions from the nose or eyes.
 If an infected cat sneezes, airborne viral particles can be sprayed several meters through the air.
 It is speculated that the virus may also be shed in urine or feces, but this is not considered to be a major source of infection.

 How long does a typical calicivirus infection last?